-BMGT 2382 - Cooperative Education- Business Administration and Management (3:01:20)
+BMGT 2382 - Cooperative Education- Business Administration and Management, General (3:01:20)

 Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience.
 Includes a lecture component.
 This is a capstone course for the AAS degree.
+Students must complete WorkKeys tm Test.